 When ready to eat, unwrap the warm little packages and dress with your condiments of choice.
 I had mine with a nice helping of salsa verde and some Cholula Hot Sauce.
 Or you might prefer a fresh tomato salsa.

 Warm, creamy, cheesy scrambled eggs.
 Decadent sausage and bacon.
 The full savory flavor of the Mexican-seasoned home fries.
 Topped with a nice bunch of melted cheese.
 All held together with a delicious, warm, toasted tortilla.
-It a rumpled bit on heaven in foil.
-Add some salsa and heat, and it is groan-worthy.
+It is a rumpled bit of heaven in foil.
+Add some salsa and chili heat, and it is groan-worthy.